 Two clinical specialists with expertise in the diagnosis and management of Ph-negative B-cell ALL provided input for this review.
-One of the clinical experts has specific expertise in the diagnosis and management of adults with Ph-negative B-cell ALL while the other has expertise in pediatric patients with Ph-negative B-cell ALL.
+One of the clinical experts had specific expertise in the diagnosis and management of adult patients with Ph-negative B-cell ALL whereas the other had expertise with pediatric patients with Ph-negative B-cell ALL.

-Both clinical experts felt the overarching goal of Ph-negative B-cell ALL treatment is the to achieve complete remission (CR), prevent relapses, and cure the disease (thus providing long-term survival), all while minimizing acute and late toxicities.
-Experts highlighted that not all patients respond to available conventional treatments, relapse remains a substantial risk, and many patients experience toxicity-related AEs.
+Both clinical experts felt the overarching goal of Ph-negative B-cell ALL treatment is the to achieve CR, prevent relapses, and cure the disease (thus improving long-term survival), all while minimizing acute and late toxicities.
+The experts highlighted that not all patients respond to available conventional treatments, relapse remains a substantial risk, and many patients experience toxicity-related AEs.
 The clinical experts consulted for this review noted that unplanned inpatient admissions due to complications associated with the current conventional treatments are common.
-Further, as ALL is the most common childhood cancer, the clinical expert with experience treating pediatric patients with ALL highlighted that decreasing relapse rates in ALL would have a significant impact on childhood cancer mortality rates and obviate the need for additional expensive and/or toxic therapies.
+Further, because ALL is the most common childhood cancer, the clinical expert with experience treating pediatric patients with ALL highlighted that decreasing relapse rates in ALL would have a significant impact on childhood cancer mortality rates and obviate the need for additional expensive and/or toxic therapies.

 Both clinical experts consulted for this review felt that blinatumomab would add an alternative first-line treatment option for patients with Ph-negative B-cell ALL.
 The experts recommended using 1 to 4 cycles of blinatumomab in sequence with conventional consolidation chemotherapy.
-Compared to current treatment options, clinical experts noted that blinatumomab's unique mechanism of action blocking CD19 antigen expressed on the leukemic blasts, has the potential to improve overall response rate, relapse-free survival (RFS), and overall survival (OS) while decreasing AEs associated with the frequent use of intensive chemotherapy; in turn the potentially improving quality of life for patients with Ph-negative B-cell ALL.
-If blinatumomab reduces the use of allogeneic SCT by preventing relapse, clinical experts noted that the risk of treatment-related mortality may also decrease.
+Compared with current treatment options, the clinical experts noted that blinatumomab's unique mechanism of action blocking CD19 antigens expressed on the leukemic blasts has the potential to improve overall response rate, RFS, and OS while decreasing AEs associated with the frequent use of intensive chemotherapy and, in turn, potentially improving quality of life for patients with Ph-negative B-cell ALL.
+If blinatumomab reduces the use of allogeneic SCT by preventing relapse, the clinical experts noted that the risk of treatment-related mortality may also decrease.

-The clinical experts consulted for this review noted any adult or pediatric patient with Ph-negative B-cell ALL who achieves a CR following induction therapy, regardless of risk (MRD and standard risk [SR], high risk, or very high-risk status) and age, would be best suited for first-line consolidation treatment with blinatumomab.
+The clinical experts consulted for this review noted any adult or pediatric patient with Ph-negative B-cell ALL who achieves CR following induction therapy, regardless of risk (MRD and standard-risk, high-risk, or very high-risk status) and age, would be best suited for first-line consolidation treatment with blinatumomab.

-The clinical expert with experience treating pediatric patients noted that the one exception may be to exclude pediatric patients from receiving blinatumomab if their expected event-free survival on a particular conventional chemotherapy backbone is expected to be greater than 95% (i.e., those with SR and a favorable risk of relapse [SR-fav]).
-However, experts flagged that the molecular characterization of leukemia is rapidly evolving and the identification of a new high-risk somatic change may alter how patients are currently classified.
+The clinical expert with experience treating pediatric patients noted that the 1 exception may be to exclude pediatric patients from receiving blinatumomab if their expected event-free survival on a particular conventional chemotherapy backbone is expected to be greater than 95% (i.e., those with standard risk and a favourable risk of relapse).
+However, the experts flagged that the molecular characterization of leukemia is rapidly evolving, and the identification of a new high-risk somatic change may alter how patients are currently classified.

-The expert felt that adult patients with Ph-negative B-cell ALL who have a poor performance status (i.e., Eastern Cooperative Oncology Group [ECOG] performance status greater than 2) should not be eligible for blinatumomab while no performance status restriction should be made in children as blinatumomab has been shown to be well tolerated and potentially life-saving.
-Clinical experts felt there was insufficient data to recommend blinatumomab treatment in patients with acute undifferentiated leukemia and those with Burkitt's leukemia.
+The expert felt that adult patients with Ph-negative B-cell ALL who have a poor performance status (i.e., Eastern Cooperative Oncology Group [ECOG] performance status > 2) should not be eligible for blinatumomab, whereas no performance status restriction should be made in children because blinatumomab has been shown to be well tolerated and potentially lifesaving.
+Clinical experts felt there was insufficient data to recommend blinatumomab treatment in patients with acute undifferentiated leukemia and those with Burkitt leukemia.